liferay/liferay-screens/ios/Documentation/UserPortraitScreenlet.md

 ## Features

-The `PortraitScreenlet` shows the user's portrait from Liferay Portal.
+The `UserPortraitScreenlet` shows the user's portrait from Liferay Portal.
 If the user doesn't have a portrait configured, a placeholder image is shown.

 ## Module